justinj/greybox/README.md

     $ ./my_test_command < INPUT_FILE.input

-is verified to match the blackbox output on every run.
+is verified to match the blackbox output every time

+    $ greybox

+is run.

 The expected results will be stored in `INPUT_FILE.output`.
 This is the default behaviour but can be changed.